glethuillier/get_xpub_balances/README.md

 Run: `$ docker run xpubscan <xpub> [optional: <args>]`

-## Output

-All relevant derived addresses are displayed with the corresponding balance _in bitcoins_.

 ## Operation mode

-The tool derives addresses from the xpub (by scanning by accounts and indices) and displays, if appropriate, each derived address with its correspond type (legacy, SegWit, or native Segwit), its current balance, as well as its funded and spent transactions (amount and count).
+The tool derives addresses from the master public key (by scanning by accounts and indices) and displays, if appropriate, each derived address with its correspond type (legacy, SegWit, or native Segwit), its current balance, as well as its funded and spent transactions (amount and count).

 ## Interface

 When an analysis is performed, 3 elements are displayed in the following order:
-* The analysis of each derived active address _(slow)_
+* The analysis of each derived active address _(quite slow)_
-* The ordered transactions _(instantaneous)_
+* The transactions ordered by date _(instantaneous)_
 * A summary: total number of transactions and total balance by address type _(instantaneous)_

 ### Addresses analysis part